 If you are an Adult Third Culture Kid raising Third Culture Kids, please read this post.
 You are probably familiar with the definition of a TCK, but here it is, just for those who are not sure if they are (or not) an ATCK: A Third Culture Kid […]

 I couldn’t resist… I had to write this today… I just read this inspiring article about how to learn Dutch by Albert Both, “Don’t let them break your egg“.
 He has brilliant ideas about how to learn Dutch fast and “gaining Dutch fluency while having fun.”
 What he […]

 If you raise bilingual or multilingual children, you probably start with the ‘one person one language’ (OPOL) method, in order to promote the bilingualism.
 This can work for the first years of your children, but it might change as soon as your children start going to daycare or […]

-Some time ago I read an interesting article from a mum raising multilingual children in a multicultural environment.
+(updated in 2020) Some time ago I read an interesting article from a mum raising multilingual children in a multicultural environment.
 She told her multilingual mothering story in a very positive and encouraging way.
-I would like to encourage mothers, fathers, caregivers to not be afraid to speak several languages to […]
+I would like to encourage mothers, fathers, caregivers to not be afraid to speak […]

 All children like poetry from a very early stage, when we sing them lullabies and nursery rhymes.
 We all know that nursery rhymes help children to develop prereading skills and it’s our children’s first step in becoming successful readers as by listening to them, they develop their phonemic […]